otabuzzman/chartacaeli-app/README.md

   make all
   ```
 - Copy [Arial Unicode MS](http://fontsgeek.com/fonts/Arial-Unicode-MS-Regular) font file into top-level directory of Charta Caeli (needed by unicode-and-fonts sample).
-- Read and run the samples:
+- Clear user preferences, read and run the samples:

   ```
   for sample in \